The Viva Viagem card is a quick and easy way to pay for journeys on public transport in Lisbon.

 The Viva Viagem card is €0.50.
 To charge it you have three options:

 This is a ticket to pay for a specific journey.
 Buy it if you’re planning to make just that one journey on public transport in Lisbon.
-The ticket is valid for one hour on metro and Carris (e.g. going from Marquês de Pombal to the Rossio by metro (blue line) and then to Belém on tram 15).
-It does not allow two consecutive entries on metro, i.e. you can travel by metro for an hour as long as you don’t leave the metro network.
+The ticket is valid for one hour on metro and Carris (e.g. if you take the metro from Marquês de Pombal to Rossio (blue line) and then you catch tram 15 from Praça da Figueira to Belém).
+However, a single ticket does not allow two consecutive entries on metro, i.e. you can travel by metro for an hour as long as you don’t leave the metro network.

 - Zapping: any amount with a minimum of €3 and multiples of €5 up to a balance limit of €40.

 Choose this option if you plan to do a lot of travelling on public transport in Lisbon (it pays off after three journeys).
 With the Zapping option, the cost of each individual journey is: